PS4 vs Xbox One: graphics comparison

 - However, only the PS4 comes with a headset

 At launch, Xbox One came with the console, a controller and the Kinect camera – which bumped up the price while annoying many who weren't impressed by the motion capture tech.
-Subsequent Xbox One bundles have included Forza Horizon 3 or FIFA 17 for the same price, while newer, cheaper systems have made Kinect optional to the point of eliminating it completely.
+Subsequent Xbox One bundles included Forza Horizon 3 or FIFA 17 for the same price, while newer, cheaper systems have eliminating Kinect completely while promoting the latest Xbox games – such as Forza Horizon 4.

-All Xbox One boxes contains an HDMI cable and 14-day free trial for Microsoft's Xbox Live Gold online service.
+Both the Xbox One S and Xbox One X boxes contains an HDMI cable and 14-day free trial for Microsoft's Xbox Live Gold online service.
 There's no USB charging cable, as the Xbox One controller uses batteries out of the box.

 Inside both the PS4 and PS4 Pro boxes are the consoles and a single DualShock 4 controller.
 Wires include an HDMI cable (Sony learned its lesson after backlash for not including one with the PS3) and a micro-USB cable for the controller.